 Using a 9-inch paint roller with a 1/4-inch nap, paint the surface in desired color using latex paint.
 Let dry thoroughly.

 Mix 1 part latex paint (pearl finish or satin finish) with 1 part latex or acrylic glazing liquid and 2 parts water.
 (If using oil paint, mix 1 part oil paint with 1 part oil glazing liquid and 1 part mineral spirits.)
-Apply a thin layer of tinted glaze to dried base coat, using a China bristle brush.Tip: Smooth irregularities as you work (they can catch the glaze and obscure its effect).
+Proceed with any of the patterns, applying the tinted glaze over the dried base coat.Tip: Smooth irregularities as you work (they can catch the glaze and obscure its effect).

 Using tape to mark 1-inch-wide sections eliminates the need for measuring.

 Affix a length of 1-inch-wide painters' tape down the center of item (base coat should already be applied and dried).

 Affix 2 more lengths of the tape to one side of the first.
 Remove middle strip.

 Continue taping off, using middle strip as a spacer, until every other length is exposed.

 Apply a tinted glaze with a China bristle brush.
 Drag a triangular comb across surface at a 45-degree angle.
 Repeat until surface is covered.
 Let dry completely.

 Remove tape strips.
 Apply fresh tape over combed strips to cover them completely.